anandvijayan/jenkins-pipeline-kafka/README.md

   count:20
   units:minutes
 </pre>
-4. After 20 minutes the kafka consumer wakes up and checks the kafka queue for a pertinent message in format LANDSCAPE|ARTIFACTNAME (e.g. DEV|M.ear)
+4. After 20 minutes the kafka consumer wakes up and checks the kafka queue for a pertinent message in format BRANCH|ARTIFACTNAME (e.g. DEV|M.ear)
 <pre>bin/kafka-console-consumer.sh --zookeeper kafkahost:2181 --topic JenkinsPipeline --from-beginning | grep DEV|M.ear</pre>
 5. If a message is found then the app deployment is performed on app host and the logs are pushed to log monitoring tool (Splunk/ELK) that in turn sends out email/text notifications.